Sparse long blocks and the variance of the longest common subsequences in random words: Introduction

 where $X$ and $Y$ are two stationary ergodic strings independent of each other and where the constant $\gamma^*_k>0$ depends on the distribution of $X$ and $Y$ and on the size $k$ of the alphabet.
 Even for the simplest distributions, such as iid strings with binary equiprobable letters, the exact value of $\gamma^*_k$ is unknown, and extensive simulations have been performed to obtain approximate values \cite{Baeza1999,B,Paterson1,BdM1,BdM2,Deken}.

 The speed of convergence to the expected length in \eqref{eq:sub} was further determined in \cite{Alexander,alexander2}, showing that for iid sequences,

-where $C>0$ is a constant depending neither on $n$ nor on the distributon of $X_1$.
+where $C>0$ is a constant depending neither on $n$ nor on the distribution of $X_1$.

-As previously mentioned, there exist contradicting conjectures for the order of the variance of the LCS.
+As already mentioned, there exist contradicting conjectures for the order of the variance of the LCS.
 Our present result (Theorem~\ref{theoremfluct}) establishes the order conjectured in \cite{Waterman-estimation} for an iid distribution.
-We prove it, however, for iid sequences with added impurities (sparse long blocks or atypical substrings), assuming also that the mean LCS-curve has a well-defined derivative at its maximum, a condition which has not been proved to hold in full generality so far.
+We prove it, however, for iid sequences with added impurities (sparse long blocks or atypical substrings), assuming also some differentiability conditions on the mean LCS-cure $\gamma_k$.
+This list of conditions, any of them making our main result hold, is given in Subsection \ref{conditions}.
+They are not used directly in the current proofs, but rather to make some theorems hold which are given in \cite{amsaluhoudrematzi2}.
 The mean LCS-curve is the rescaled expectation of the LCS when the two sequences are taken to be of different length but in a fixed proportion.
 (See \eqref{meancurve}.)
 The impurities or ``long blocks" as we call them, are substrings consisting only of one symbol which can be different from block to block.
 For that model, the variance is shown to be of order $\Theta(n)$, i.e., there exist two constants $C_2>C_1>0$ independent of $n$, such that $C_1n\leq \var LC_n\leq C_2n$, for all natural number $n$.
-(Here $LC_n$ is the length of the LCS of the two independent sequences $X$ and $Y$ of length $n$.
-One of the two sequences is to have sparsely added long blocks.)
+(Here $LC_n$ is the length of the LCS of the two independent sequences $X$ and $Y$ of length $n$, one of the two sequences having sparsely added long blocks.)
 It is rather interesting that the mere differentiability of the mean curve at its maximum, implies a certain order of magnitude for the variance.
 Note that \cite{Steele82,Steele86} proved that $\var LC_n\leq n$, and so only good lower bounds for the variance of $LC_n$ are needed.
 (Simulation studies are not that numerous in case of the variance and at times contradict each other.)

 Still for iid sequences with $k$ equiprobable letters, the order of $\var LC_n$ remains unknown.
 We hope nonetheless, that similar ideas could be helpful in fully tackling this problem.

 \centerline {\bf Overview of the main result of this paper}